gabrieleviolait/windows-icon-changer/README.md

 ```

-Notes
+## Notes

 This tool is intended for personal use and small desktop customization tasks.

-Depending on your Windows configuration, you may need to refresh the icon cache or restart Explorer to see changes.
+Depending on your Windows configuration, you may need to refresh the icon cache or restart Windows Explorer to see the changes.

-Disclaimer
+## Disclaimer

-Use at your own risk.
-This project is provided as-is, without warranty.
-Always test carefully before using it on important files or folders.
+This project is provided as-is, without any warranty.

+Use it at your own risk.
+Before applying changes to important files, folders, or shortcuts, test the tool on non-critical items.

-License
+## License

-MIT License.
+This project is licensed under the MIT License.

+See the [LICENSE](LICENSE) file for details.